jturnsek/kvdb/README.md

 It stores keys and values of fixed length in a stupid-simple file format based on fixed-size hash tables.
 If a hash collision occurrs, a new "page" of hash table is appended to the database.
 The format is append-only.
-There is no delete.
 Puts that replace an existing value, however, will not grow the file as they will overwrite the existing entry.

 Hash table size is a space/speed trade-off parameter.
 Larger hash tables